litegraphdb/readme.io/reference/Edges/copy-of-delete-all-edge-in-tenant.md

 ## Response

-Upon successful edge deletion, the API returns a **200 No Content** status code, indicating that all edges have been successfully removed from the system.
+Upon successful deletion, the API returns a **200 No Content** status code, indicating that all edges connected to the node have been successfully removed from the graph.
 No response body is returned for successful deletions.

 * **200 No Content:** All edges in the specified tenant have been successfully deleted.
 * **401 Unauthorized:** Admin authentication is required to perform this action.